Our Comprehensive Stash App Review: Will This App Really Make Investing Easier?

 How to Withdraw Money From Stash Invest

-To take money out of your Stash account, you have to sell shares of the stocks you’ve invested in.
+To take money out of your Stash investment account, you may have to sell shares of the stocks you’ve invested in.

 To sell investments in the app: